zloirock/core-js/docs/guide/README.md

   ::findIndex((it) => it && !(it % 8)); // => 4
 ```

-::: warning Warning
+::: warning
 The bind operator is an early-stage ECMAScript proposal and usage of this syntax can be dangerous.
 :::

 ## Configurable level of aggressiveness

-By default, `core-js` sets polyfills only when they are required.
-That means that `core-js` checks if a feature is available and works correctly or not and if it has no problems, `core-js` use native implementation.
+By default, Core-JS sets polyfills only when they are required.
+That means that Core-JS checks if a feature is available and works correctly or not and if it has no problems, Core-JS use native implementation.

-But sometimes `core-js` feature detection could be too strict for your case.
+But sometimes Core-JS feature detection could be too strict for your case.
 For example, `Promise` constructor requires the support of unhandled rejection tracking and `@@species`.

-Sometimes we could have inverse problem - knowingly broken environment with problems not covered by `core-js` feature detection.
+Sometimes we could have inverse problem - knowingly broken environment with problems not covered by Core-JS feature detection.

 For those cases, we could redefine this behaviour for certain polyfills: